Handfastings and Commitment Ceremonies

 In one of the original forms, handfastings were betrothal periods for a couple, often lasting a year and a day.
 This practice is derived in part from ceremonies of the ancient Celts.
 This time period allowed a couple to better get to know one another and see if the match was a good one, and, in instances were it was part of the marriage exchange, it allowed the man time to earn or gather the dowry price or gifts given to the bride’s family.

-If the trial period did not work out, the couple could rejoin and dissolve the union.
+If the trial period did not work out, the couple could rejoin and dissolve the union, simply and peacefully.
 Some traditions made note of the couple returning to the place where they were first betrothed.
-From this location, they would turn to stand back-to-back and then part, walking away in different directions.
+From this location, they would turn and stand so they were back-to-back and then part, walking away in different directions.
 If the trial period was considered a success, the couple would then hold a formal wedding ceremony with further rituals and feasting.

 Handfasting Ceremonies